ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 If we could avoid loading most of the example dataset into memory we'd  be able to  analyze much larger datasets given the same hardware; for instance in the previous query we only need to examine four columns out of eighty-two.

 Columnar file formats address this use case head-on by organizing data into columns rather than rows.
+Such a structure makes reading in only  requested data fast: In simple terms, at the low level, a reader seeks to the start of a column's worth of data, in the data file, then reads until the indicated end location in the file.
+Coluns of data not requested never get read, saving time.

-Such a structure makes reading in only  requested data simple and allows more efficient read operations.
-Such formats typically make use of data compression on a per-column basis making the compression algorithms more effective than with row-based data while preserving relatively high speed decompression.
+To make reads even faster, and to save space on disk, columnar  formats typically use data compression on a per-column basis often enabling the compression algorithms to be more effective than with row-based data while preserving relatively high speed decompression.

 Parquet is a columnar format for data used in Apache "Big Data" products like Spark, Drill and many others.
 It compresses to impressively high ratios while enabling super fast analytic queries.
 In many cases you win both in huge storage savings and dramatically lower query times.
 Parquet can represent a flat schema  as well as nested record structures; my example here,the current Python libraries, and other tools don't support nesting yet, (but Apache Spark and Drill do,) but this is an area of rapid development.
 For the following examples consider Parquet files as extremely high performance, strongly typed versions of CSV files.